Wyre Forest regeneration

 The second phase of Lion Fields is the area that is dominated by the former Magistrates Court.
 This site is likely to be a residential led redevelopment and will be slightly more challenging to deliver due to some of the site constraints that exist.

 An architect-led professional team has been appointed to prepare proposals to develop and extend the Former Magistrates Court in Kidderminster.

 The redevelopment will include a Creative Hub – co-working workspace, maker’s studio, recording studio, office space, cafe/bar and performance venue.

 The new £16m road provides a vital link to the strategic highway network from the A451 Stourport Road through to the A442 Worcester Road.
 Following the delivery of the road, developers are currently building new industrial and commercial properties along this route.

 Churchfields plans include a development of circa 350 homes in Churchfields, Kidderminster.
-In order to deliver this, new infrastructure is required.
-Detailed proposals for the highways solution has been developed by WCC and WFDC.
+New infrastructure has been developed.

 The project aims to deliver a new urban village alongside a range of highways improvements to support the development.
 These include a significant enhancement to the A456 roundabout at Blackwell Street, a new T-junction providing access to Churchfields, and the creation of a new link road from the A456 to the development area.

 Stay up to date and ahead of the game with our newsletters, social media and news.